xformerfhs/transposer/README.md

 Then the text is read out in column order and becomes: `BJRZGOWCKSDLTEMUFNVHPXAIQY`.

-It`s is as easy as that!
+It`s as easy as that!

 However, this is easily cracked, as well.
 Take, for example, the clear text letters `ABCDEFGH`.